puppetlabs/bolt/documentation/task_helpers.md

 The following task uses the PowerShell task helper to create a simple task that outputs a greeting.

-To use the Python task helper, include the `powershell_task_helper/files/BoltPwshHelper` file in the task metadata.
+To use the PowerShell task helper, include the `powershell_task_helper/files/BoltPwshHelper` file in the task metadata.

 > **Note**: If you're using a version of PowerShell more recent than 3.0, you